Hear me, King Steinarr and Queen Margraig, 68th of the land’s sovereigns, the names of your line, and marvel at the glory of the north!

 Before him sat Prince David the Lesser, deer-shanked regent, first of the oath-bound Princes, and Tangwystl, warm as the spring winds and graceful as the snowflake.

-Before him sat the prince-king Tadashi, last of the Southron, old sea-otter at play, and Ariake, the wild rose in bloom.
+Then sat the prince-king Tadashi, last of the Southron, old sea-otter at play, and Ariake, the wild rose in bloom.

 Before him sat the prince-king Palymar, great brock of the Southland, and Katherine, soft as the heather.